ChrisKareh/News/README.md

 ## Description
-This is a simple News app that uses the New York Times API to fetch most popular articles I Used the MVC design pattern
+This is a simple News app that uses the New York Times API to fetch most popular articles <br>
+I Used the MVC design pattern <br>

+## Build
+Just build the repo using Xcode

 ## API_KEY
 Might need to change the API KEY in the APIManager.swift files